hiveapps/threadTemplate/README.md

 									<li>thread.html</li>
 										<ul>
 											<li>The thread.html file is where we have setup all the html for the 'Thread' page, this page integrates
-											AngularJS to display each new message and utilizes to the ThreadCtrl.</li>
+											AngularJS to display each new post and utilizes the ThreadCtrl.</li>
 										</ul>

 									<li>header.html</li>